jeirf12/nvim-crossplatform/README.md

-# Neovim Settings on Windows 🚀
+# Cross-Platform Neovim Setup 🚀
 This configuration is modularized for the windows operating system

 ## Pre-Requisites 📋